How to Self Tan | A Step by Step Guide to Natural Results

 If you have never self tanned before, or your skin does not normally tan on its own, the color can feel drastic right after you apply.
 That is completely normal.
 A well formulated tanner like ours will settle into a more natural tone once you rinse it off.
 Most formulas give you instant color on application, but the real development happens after that, which is why so many people notice their tan actually looks deeper and more natural the day after they rinse, not the moment they apply it.
 Waiting it out instead of judging the color too early makes a big difference.

 These steps work for everyone.
-Our self tanner for men follows the same process — formulated for thicker skin and body hair with the same streak-free result.
+Our self tanner for men follows the same process, formulated for thicker skin and body hair with the same streak-free result.
+For a deeper breakdown of what works best, read our full guide to the best self tanner for men.

 Lotion gives more slip and extra hydration.
 It is great for dry skin and newbies.